A personable service

 It is projected that the number of people aged 65 or older will double over the next 15 years.
 And within this age group, 45% are disabled.
 In offering home visits, our audiologists understand how tiring it is for elderly patients to juggle physician appointments for multiple ailments, and want to make health appointments as seamless as possible.

-All our hearing aid audiologists home visits are included in the cost of the hearing aid.
+All our hearing aid audiologists' home visits are included in the cost of the hearing aid.
 So you are effectively getting all of the benefits described above at no extra cost to you!

-Hearing Aid UK has a vast network of local and fully qualified audiologists which cover the whole of the UK.
+Hearing Aid UK has a vast network of local and fully qualified audiologists who cover the whole of the UK.
 If you wish to arrange a home hearing test, then please call our freephone number on 0800 567 7621.
 All hearing tests are free and without obligation.

 Read Next: Do Boots offer hearing test home visits?